inoue0426/drGAT/README.md

 ## Usage

 We offer a sample notebook.
 [Tutorial](https://github.com/inoue0426/drGAT/blob/main/Tutorial.ipynb)
-If you just want to try the model evaluation, you can skip the Train model section
+If you want to try the model evaluation, you can skip the Train model section.

 After preprocessing, you can use our model as follows: